ResearchComputingServices/srna/README.md

 The set of tags should follow the format as illustrated in the sample file tags_k12.xlsx.
 That is, the tags file should contain the following headers and in that order:

 Gene_Tag	Locus_Tag![image](https://user-images.githubusercontent.com/72103416/110243569-faea2380-7f28-11eb-8f78-f9b12e555c56.png)

+**Output:**
+The program will export the computed sRNAs into an excel file which will be located in the subdirectory *sequences* under the *srna* directory.
+The name of the output file has this format sequence_file_datetime_srna.xlsx.
+In addition, the sRNA program also exports the set of gene and locus tag of the sRNAs that contain more than one hit in the genome.
+Notice that this file could be used as input to the program to recompute sRNAs (parameter -T).
+The name of the tag file has this format sequence_file_datetime_tags.xlsx.

 **Examples:**

 The directory *sequences* in the directory *srna* contains some sample genome sequences: K12.gb and JWGZ01.1.gbff.
-It also includes some samples of locus tags for these sequences.
+It also includes some samples of locus/gene tags for these sequences.

 - Example 1:
-Suppose that you would like to compute all sRNAs for the sequence K12.gb.
+Suppose that you would like to compute **all** sRNAs for the sequence K12.gb.
 The format for this file is genbank.
 The position to compute the sRNAS would be -10 and the length of the sRNAS would be 19.
 The expected_cutoff and identity_percentage_cutoff  are 0.01 and 0.8, respectively.
 Additionally, for the sRNAs that contain hits in the genome, the program should recompute these sRNAS with a position of -15.
 Assume that the program was installed in the following path: /home/srna.
 Therefore, the sequences are located at directory /home/srna/sequences.
 For this example, the program should be executed like this:

 python main.py /home/srna/sequences/K12.gb genbank -10 19 0.01 0.8 -r -15

+The output of the program could look like this: K12.gb_03-08-2021 15:55:32_srna.xlsx and K12.gb_03-08-2021 15:55:34_tags.xlsx.

 - Example 2:
-Suppose that you would like to compute the sRNAs for the set of tags given in a file.
-The input file is JWGZ01.1.gbff and the set of tags if in tags_jwz.xlsx.
-The format for this file is again genbank.
-The position to compute the sRNAS would be -8 and the length of the sRNAS would be 21.
+Suppose that you would like to compute the sRNAs for *a set* of gene/locus tags given in a file.
+The input file is JWGZ01.1.gbff and the set of tags is in tags_jwz.xlsx.
+The format for this file is genbank.
+The position to compute the sRNAs would be -8 and the length of the sRNAs would be 21.
 The expected_cutoff and identity_percentage_cutoff are 0.01 and 0.8, respectively.
-Additionally, for the sRNAs that contain hits in the genome, the program should recompute these sRNAS with a position of -10.
+Additionally, for the sRNAs that contain hits in the genome, the program should recompute these sRNAs with a position of -10.
 Assume that the program was installed in the following path: /home/srna.
 Therefore, the sequences are located at directory /home/srna/sequences.
 For this example, the program should be executed like this:

 python main.py /home/srna/sequences/JWGZ01.1.gbff genbank -8 21 0.01 0.8 -r -10 -t home/srna/sequences/tags_jwz.xlsx

+The output of the program could look like this: JWGZ01.1.gbff_03-08-2021 16:03:55_srna.xlsx and JWGZ01.1.gbff_03-08-2021 16:03:55_tags.xlsx

 ### References